-BURE 2L REAL ESTATE CAREER TRAINING LAB (Copper Mountain only)
+BURE 2L REAL ESTATE CAREERTRAINING LAB

 This is the laboratory providing in-depth training for recently licensed real estate salespersons employed in the real estate industry.
 It includes demonstration projects and measurable on-the-job and class performance objectives.
 The student will gain career related experience that will enable the student to better meet the needs of the public.